Edana87/agentic-logistics-incident-response/README.md

-🛰️ Agentic Logistics Incident Response
-PepsiCo Supply Chain Incident Processing — ServiceNow x n8n Implementation 🏢 Project Story
+🛰️ Agentic Logistics Incident Response (PepsiCo Supply Chain Incident Processing) 🏢 Project Story

 Imagine PepsiCo trucks on the road delivering to major clients like Whole Foods.
 One breaks down.
 Normally that triggers hours of coordination (finance, logistics, customer notifications, and lots of manual updates)